ARE YOU READY TO PUT THE REFORMATION INTO PRACTICE?

 Racine, WI 53402

 The Bugenhagen Conference is a three day conference for pastors on practical theology.
 Attendance and meals at the conference are free to registrants.
-The conference will feature three keynote speakers and forty workshops presented by over twenty pastors.
+The conference features three keynote speakers and forty workshops presented by over twenty pastors.

 The Reformation held up the great truth of salvation by grace through faith.
 Faithful Lutheran pastors know that the gospel is to permeate the teaching and the life of the congregation.
 Our preaching, teaching, and all of our practices should be fully shaped by the Word of God.
 The Pastor ought to excel in his ministry whether it be in teaching, caring for the sick and dying, providing biblical counsel, or being an example in holy living.